lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 ## Language Skills

-In FS3 Core, languages are free-form.
 The specific list of Languages will vary from game to game.

 ## Experience

 Every week you get 1 XP.

 You may only save up to 2 XP.

-Ability freezes are as follows:

 | Current Rating | XP Cost |
 |----|